Part Time Workers' Holiday Entitlement: The complete guide for UK employers

 When you’re calculating holiday entitlement for part-time workers, you’re doing so on a pro-rata basis.
 This basically means that you’ll be basing the calculation on what proportion of a full 5-day week they actually work.

-To illustrate this, here are a few examples of annual leave entitlement for employees, including part-time workers:
+Here are a few examples of annual leave entitlement for employees, including part-time workers or you can use the slider to work out entitlement:

 As you might have noticed, a lot of these answers include decimals.
 For a new starter, you'll need to round up part-day leave to the nearest half-day.
 Otherwise, for any other employee, including those leaving during the year, you might want to consider rounding up part-time leave.
 While there is no obligation to do so, it’s a nice gesture (and makes it much easier to schedule time off!)